Frequently Asked Questions

 FSP is a reimbursement program and can provide up to 50% (of actual cost) in cost-share assistance for (1) development of a management plan and (2) plan implementation.
 Due to limited state funding, the provision of plan implementation funding is a competitive process, where the FSAC will rank and prioritize approved management plans for implementation funding.

 What about invasive species?

-Additional Information about the Hawai‘i Forest Stewardship Program can be found in Forest Stewardship Handbook
+Detailed information about the Hawai‘i Forest Stewardship Program can be found in the Forest Stewardship Handbook link below.